TestardR/Gatsby-GraphQL-Blog_App/src/pages/31-post-thirtyOne/index.md

 values; // It returns [ 1, 2, 3, 4, 5, 6, 7 ];
 ```

-We can observer another feature of genetarors.
+We can observe another feature of genetarors.
 We can nest generators to delegate behaviors.
-Calling numbers(), we went from yield 1, yield 2 to yield*. yield* specifically means we are about to call a new generator.
+Calling numbers(), we went from yield 1, yield 2 to yield\*. yield\* specifically means we are about to call a new generator.

 ### Our fourth example on a typical Tree